Tokyo Olympics: 4 to Watch on July 23

 Or they could go a more symbolic route, finding a current or former Olympian who recovered from COVID-19.
 At the 1964 Tokyo Games, runner Yoshinori Sakai had the honor.
 He was born on August 6, 1945, the day that the United States dropped the first atomic bomb on Hiroshima.

-Watch live on NBC at 6:55 a.m.
+Watch delayed on NBC during prime time at 7:30 p.m.
 ET or on digital platforms here.
-Watch delayed on NBC during prime time at 7:30 p.m.
-ET.

 Bird is no stranger to international competition.
 She has four Olympic gold medals and has won an additional four gold medals at the FIBA Women’s Basketball World Cup.